cRVR: A Stackelberg Game Approach for Joint Privacy-Aware Video Requesting and Edge Caching: Experiments

-The following metrics are used to evaluate performance of different algorithms. \begin{itemize} \item \emph{\textbf{CHR} (Cache Hit Ratio)}, which is defined as the number of redundant videos cached on UDs divided by the total number of watched videos.
-CHR is the most widely used metric for evaluating caching performance. { \item \emph{\textbf{PDR} (Privacy Disclosure Ratio)}, which is computed by $\sum_i H(r_{u,i}^T)/\sum_i H(w_{u,i}^T)$ according to Eq.~\eqref{EQ:H_ui}, where $T$ is the last time slot in the dataset. } A lower value of \emph{PDR} implies less privacy exposure of a UD. \item \emph{\textbf{BOR} (Bandwidth Offloading Ratio)}, which is defined as the fraction of bandwidth served by EC for all requests.
-BOR can be used to measure caching efficiency of EC. \end{itemize}
+The following metrics are used to evaluate the performance of different algorithms: \begin{itemize} \item { \emph{\textbf{CHR} (Cache Hit Ratio)}, which is defined as the number of watched video hits at all UDs divided by the total number of watched videos over the entire test period.
+CHR is the most widely used metric for evaluating caching performance.}

+\item \emph{\textbf{PDR} (Privacy Disclosure Ratio)}, which is computed by according to Eq.~\eqref{EQ:H_ui}, where $T$ is the last time slot in the dataset.
+A lower value of \emph{PDR} implies less privacy exposure of a UD. { \item \emph{\textbf{BCR} (Bandwidth Consumption Ratio)}, which is calculated by dividing the actual bandwidth consumption of the request algorithm by the bandwidth consumption of NR, not requesting any additional video.
+A higher BCR implies more bandwidth consumption by the request algorithm.
+To assess the impact of the request algorithm on both UDs and the core network on the CP, we test BCR separately for each side. }

+\item \emph{\textbf{BOR} (Bandwidth Offloading Ratio)}, which is defined as the fraction of bandwidth served by the EC for all requests.
+BOR can be used to measure the caching efficiency of the EC. \end{itemize}